-British Open betting tips & predictions – the 146th British Open Championship returns to Royal Birkdale Golf Club in Southport, England.
-It will be the 10th Open Championship played at Royal Birkdale having first hosted the tournament in 1954.
+British Open betting tips & predictions – the 147th British Open Championship returns to Carnoustie Golf Club in Angus, Scotland.
+It will be the 8th Open Championship played at Carnoustie having first hosted the tournament in 1931.

 Patience will be key this week.
 Players will need to take their medicine after wayward shots and deal with whatever presents.
 More importantly, it will be imperative to capitalise on scoring opportunities when they arise.
-An ability to play in the wind is a must this week.
-Invariably greens will be missed so players will need to scramble well and have a better than average week with the flat-stick.
+An ability to play in the wind is a prerequisite.
+Greens will be missed so players will need to scramble well and have a better than average week with the putter.

-Royal Birkdale is a course that suits a player with superior ball-striking skills and in particular those who drive the ball long and well from the tee.
-This week is all about minimising unforced errors and capitalising on scoring opportunities when they present.
+Carnoustie is a course that suits a player with superior ball-striking skills and in particular those who drive the ball long and well from the tee.
+This week is all about being mentally tough, minimising unforced errors and capitalising on scoring opportunities when they present.